Residency Application FAQ

 When is the ERAS application deadline?

 ERAS does not set program application deadlines; the individual programs set the deadlines.
 You should contact the programs directly for their deadlines.
 The ERAS PostOffice closes on May 31 every year to prepare for the next ERAS application season.

 When can I update my status in MyERAS?

 You can update your information in MyProfile at any time, even after you have applied to your programs.
 After you have saved the updated Profile, the new information will be transmitted to all of the programs to which you have applied previously.

 Yes, students can directly upload a photo to ERAS.
-When selecting a photo, please keep in mind that you are not able to use the proofs from the photographers (Wycoff-Tweedie).
-In order to use this photo you have to purchase a package from the photographer, which could take six to eight weeks.
+When selecting a photo, please keep in mind that you can only use the proofs from the photographers hired by AWOME if you purchased a package from the photographer.

 No, it is not mandatory that you submit a photograph; however, many programs will ask you submit one.

 - The maximum file size accepted is 100 KB, and the photograph must be no larger than 2.5 by 3.5 inches in size.

 - It must be a clear full front view of your head and shoulders.
 Your face should be in the middle of the photograph, and your expression should be natural with your eyes open looking directly ahead.